-Yes, you can generally sue for food poisoning if the following is true:
+You can generally sue a company for food poisoning if the following applies:

 Under the law, a person injured by food poisoning has to prove three things in order to make a successful strict liability claim in a food poisoning case:

 - The Food was Contaminated with a Foodborne Pathogen – There has to be some evidence that the food was contaminated with a pathogen.
 This can be done with microbiological evidence (e.g. E. coli, Listeria, Salmonella, or another pathogen is found in a sample of the food) and/or epidemiological evidence (e.g. dozens of people who ate at the same restaurant around the same time contracted E. coli infections).
 Read “What is the incubation period for E. coli, Listeria, Salmonella and Other Pathogens?“

 - Causation – The contaminated food actually caused the food poisoning victim’s illness.

 - Damages – As a result of the food poisoning, the person was harmed physically, mentally, and financially.